Free · No ads · No tracking · Updated today

 21 of 22 said yes.

 The most consistently buggy-friendly chain in the city.
-One rogue branch in Belsize Park.
+Only Belsize Park said no.

 A bit of a squeeze but doable.